ponraj73/Data_Analytics/Meeting_Minutes.md

 #### 05-MAR-2025
-1.Asked to update the progress on github
+1.Asked to update the progress on github.
-2. Started to work in LaTeX
+2.Started to work in LaTeX.

 #### 03-MAR-2025
 1. Asked to upload their updates to Git and share the link on Slack.